facelessuser/sublime-markdown-popups/docs/src/markdown/styling.md

     ```css+jinja
     body { {{'.background'|css('background-color')|hue(30)}} }
     ```
+///

+/// define
 `fade`

-:
-    Fades a color.
+-   Fades a color.
 Essentially it is like applying transparency to the color allowing the color schemes base background color to show through.

     **Example - Fade 50%**:
     ```css+jinja
     body { {{'.foreground'|css('color')|fade(0.5)}} }
     ```
+///

+/// define
 `filters`

-:
-    Applies CSS filters as defined in https://www.w3.org/TR/filter-effects-1/.
+-   Applies CSS filters as defined in https://www.w3.org/TR/filter-effects-1/.
 Multiple filters can be applied in the CSS style and will operate like they do in CSS.
 If desired, the color space can be changed from `srgb` to `srgb-linear`.